ColeTistan/Portfolio_Website/README.md

   # What was challenging and simple?
   ## Challenging
-  - getting started with NodeJS and React.
+  - Getting started with NodeJS and React.
+  - Styling each individual page.

+  ## Simple
+  - Learning how React works conceptually.
+  - Deploying the web application was simple to do.